|

 country.
 You win the war, by making the other poor dumb

-do.
+one thing to do.
 It must be won.
-For defeat brings worse things than
+For defeat brings worse things

 nothing great or small, large or petty, never give in